Skip to main content

 Pause after a specific step without modifying the YAML:

-Same behavior as hitl: true, but from the command line.
-Useful for debugging or one-off reviews without changing the workflow file.
+Same behavior as hitl: before_gate, but from the command line.
+Useful for debugging or one-off reviews.

 Manual intervention